Latest update: 18 March 2021

 We plan to resume school visits after the Easter holidays, subject to government advice.

 We have safety measures in place to support your children to visit us safely during Covid-19.
-To book your visit from half term onwards, or for more information, please email firstname.lastname@example.org.
+In the meantime, we are also offering a Bitesize How Plants Grow webinar.
+To book your visit, webinar session or for more information, please email us.

 School visits to Rosemoor are free

 Rosemoor offers school groups a wide variety of exciting environments to explore including the fruit and vegetable garden, woodland, lake and stream garden as well as two children’s play areas – The Brash and The Copse.
 We welcome all students including those with special educational needs.

 RHS Schools newsletter

 Sign up for our RHS Schools newsletter and keep up to date with all the exciting workshops, events and resources we offer.

 As well as our guided visits, with workshops for primary and secondary schools, we also have a range of resources for self-guided visits covering many parts of the school curriculum including art, numeracy and the natural world.